gitmayer/YAMF/readme.md

 ---
 Menu system, animation and sound.
 All visuals dependant on assests and comma seperated data files.

+Asset scraping (Use EmuMovies Sync to download media)

+Options menu for user settings

 Developement in Progress
 ---
-Asset scraping and ROM discovery

-Options menu for user settings
+Web page for more advanced options

+ROM scraping

 Links
 ---